joseph-a-levine/authoring/_older/2023-03-05-Farquharson.md

 The fall 1919 session produced a fascinating failure in social choice theory; this is what captivated Farquharson.
 Two votes proceeded.
 The first was whether to advise and consent to ratify the Treaty *with* Lodge's Reservations: a group of 39 voted in support, made up of the **pro-Versailles Democrats** (who support the Treaty with or without reservations) and the **Reservationists**, and 55 voted in opposition: the **Wilsonians** (opposing the reservations) and the **Irreconcilables** (opposing the Treaty howsoever).
 The second vote was whether to advise and consent to ratify the Treat *without* amendments: it was voted down by almost the same margin (38-53, with some abstentions), but two factions flipped: now, the **pro-Versailles Democrats** and the **Wilsonians** were in favor, and were opposed by the **Reservationists** and the **Irreconcilables**.{% sidenote "sidenote-id" "A later vote, the next year, again went against the Treaty *with* reservations, but with a now-depleted group of Wilsonians — now figureheaded by a bed-bound president — many-but-not-enough became pro-Versailles Democrats." %} The result was a failure to ratify.

-Farquharson had rediscovered the *[Condorcet paradox](https://en.wikipedia.org/wiki/Condorcet_paradox)*.
-A common assumption in social choice theory is that individuals have transitive{% sidenote "sidenote-id" "If someone prefers option A to option B, and also prefers option B to option C, then they must prefer option A to option C." %} preferences.
+Farquharson, in searching for a cause of the Second World War, had come across an apt example of a famous result of social choice theory: he had rediscovered the *[Condorcet paradox](https://en.wikipedia.org/wiki/Condorcet_paradox)*.{% sidenote "othred-id" "Since the Marquis of Condorcet, other rediscoverers included Charles Dodgson/Lewis Carroll and Duncan Black, a criminally underrated early social choice theorist." %} A common assumption in social choice theory is that individuals have transitive{% sidenote "sidenote-id" "If someone prefers option A to option B, and also prefers option B to option C, then they must prefer option A to option C." %} preferences.
 Even with this neat property, however, the amalgamation of these individual preferences might be *intransitive*.
 The paradox is best illustarted when people are forced to choose between three{% sidenote "oremoreid" "Or more." %} options in a series of pairwise votes.

 For example, the preferences of the factions in the 1919 Senate could be ordered as: